Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.

 I recognize the distinction between “transactional” and “promotional” emails, but I couldn’t figure out a way to designate an email as transactional in Mailchimp, and support didn’t help.

 Rendering half my customers unreachable was a deal-breaker for me.
 I ditched both Mailchimp and FanBridge for Drip and haven’t looked back.
-That’s an affiliate link, so if you continue after your free 14-day trial, I may receive a small commission to support the site.

 Before I gush about Drip, I should mention that Mailchimp or FanBridge might be just fine for you, especially if you’re just getting started.
 Mailchimp is free for basic emails up to 2000 subscribers, though the price escalates quickly after that.